CJTF-HOA Change of Command

 Gallery contains 9 images

-CAMP LEMONNIER, Djibouti – History was made on the continent of Africa when U.S. Army Maj.
+CAMP LEMONNIER, Djibouti – U.S. Army Maj.
 Gen. Jami Shawley assumed command of Combined Joint Task Force – Horn of Africa from U.S. Army Maj.
 Gen. William Zana during a change of command ceremony May 14, 2022.

 As a dynamic operational headquarters, CJTF-HOA ensures a strategic partnership with Djibouti, responds to crises, supports operations, protects U.S. lives and enables the countering of violent extremist organizations throughout East Africa in order to enhance stability and prosperity.
 CJTF-HOA works with partner nations, coalition forces and interagency and intergovernmental organizations to achieve a unified effort.